Dublin Car Accident Lawyers

 In Georgia, a spouse or child can pursue a wrongful death case.
 If there is no spouse or child, a surviving parent can bring such a case.
 If there is no spouse or child, the personal representative of the estate of the deceased person may also pursue a wrongful death case.

-The types of losses for which a Dublin GA car accident lawyer may seek compensation for a client include:
+The types of losses for which Dublin Car Accident Lawyers may seek compensation for a client include:

 - final medical bills